cloudmesh/classes/docs/source/links.rst

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to programming in Python.

 .. tip:: Duration: 1 hour

-Prerequisite
+Audience
 ----------------------------------------------------------------------

-In order to conduct this lesson you should
+The purpose of this lesson is to introduce you to python programming

-* Log onto your FutureSystems account
-* Completed the :doc:`shell` lesson
-* Completed the :doc:`editors` lesson

-Learning Goals
+Prerequisites
 ----------------------------------------------------------------------
+You should have a basic understanding of computer programming terminologies.
+A basic understanding of another programming language is a plus.

 Strings
 ----------------------------------------------------------------------